nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 The |NCS| provides support for developing on the nRF5340 System on Chip (SoC) using the nRF5340 DK (PCA10095).

-See the `nRF5340 PDK User Guide`_ for detailed information about the nRF5340 DK hardware.
+See the `nRF5340 DK User Guide`_ for detailed information about the nRF5340 DK hardware.
 To get started with the nRF5340 DK, follow the steps in the `Getting started with nRF Connect SDK (nRF53 Series)`_ guide.

 .. note::